LXSMNSYC/Q43/README.md

 <a name="forBounds"></a>

 ## forBounds(ax, ay, bx, by, handler)
-and passes them to a handler functionre within the bounds
+Iterates all points in the Q43 that are within the bounds and passes them to a handler function.
 **Kind**: global function

 | Param | Type |